 Clinicians should issue prescriptions for new needles and syringes to patients who inject drugs.

-Clinicians should discuss with patients other options for accessing new needles and syringes, including use of the Expanded Syringe Access Demonstration Program and Syringe Exchange Programs, New York State’s two syringe access initiatives.
+Clinicians should discuss with patients other options for accessing new needles and syringes, including use of the Expanded Syringe Access Program and Syringe Exchange Programs, New York State’s two syringe access initiatives.
 (I)